alburycatalina/Personal-Research-Website/README.md

 - Share your work
 - Aggregate information (publications, resources, contact info) in one place
 - Make yourself easy to find
-- Connect with potential collaborators!
+- Connect with potential collaborators

 # How?